tuongpx/master-cicd/git/README.md

 ----
 ## 📦 3.
 Creating or Cloning a Repository
 ### Initialize a Git Repository
-Create a new repository for your project:
+Create a new repository for your project.
 ```bash
 mkdir your_git_project
 cd your_git_project